- Pavel Fedotov

 For plotting auto-correlations we use statsmodels library.
 Here is an example of autocorrelation and partial autocorrelation plots for stock index price data.

 Clearly there is evidence for time-dependence and serial correlation.
-Hence, we should convert the prices to a log-price for symmetry around zero and difference the data for stationarity.
+Hence, we should convert the prices to a log-price due to the property of symmetry around zero and difference the data for stationarity.

-The plot of log-returns exhibits a constant mean, variance and auto-correlation function.
+The plot of differenced log-returns exhibits a constant mean, variance and auto-correlation function.

 You can access the data and code on Kaggle.